xerdnu/react-native-blasted-image/README.md

 A simple yet powerful image component for React Native, powered by [Glide](https://github.com/bumptech/glide) (Android) and [SDWebImage](https://github.com/SDWebImage/SDWebImage) (iOS).

 ## Description
-Caching has always been a challenge for me with the Image component in React Native.
+Caching remote images has always been a challenge for me with the Image component in React Native.
 This simplified, yet powerful component, addresses that issue head-on.
-It offers a robust and performant mechanism for caching remote images, ensuring they're displayed quickly.<br><br>With the strengths of Glide and SDWebImage, it supports both memory and disk caching.
-Notably, it achieves all of this without relying on the standard React Native Image component.
+It offers a robust and performant mechanism for caching remote images, ensuring they're displayed quickly.<br><br>Leveraging the strengths of Glide and SDWebImage, it supports both memory and disk caching for remote images.
+Notably, while it provides these enhanced capabilities for remote images, it seamlessly integrates with the standard React Native Image component when handling local assets.

 ## Features

-- **Performance**: Bypasses the React Native Image component for remote images, ensuring immediate and lightning-fast display.
+- **Performance**: Bypasses the React Native Image component for remote images ensuring immediate and lightning-fast display of remote images.
 - **Cross-Platform**: Works on both Android (with [Glide](https://github.com/bumptech/glide)) and iOS (with [SDWebImage](https://github.com/SDWebImage/SDWebImage))
 - **Customizable**: Wrapped within a `View` for added layout and style customization.
 - **Robust Caching**: Benefits from both memory and disk caching for maximum performance.